mozilla/gecko-dev/toolkit/components/glean/docs/dev/new_metric_types.md

 If so, add an appropriate Telemetry probe for it to mirror to, documenting the compatibility in
 [the GIFFT docs](../user/gifft.md).
+Also inform {searchfox}`toolkit/components/glean/build_scripts/glean_parser_ext/run_glean_parser.py`
+that your new type is mirrorable by placing its name in the part of `GIFFT_TYPES` that contains the mirrored probe type (Event, Histogram, Scalar).

 ### GIFFT Tests